RohitBandaru/rohitbandaru.github.io/_posts/2025-08-14-Vision-Language-Models.md

 Early fusion VLM architectures use a vision encoder to output a sequence of vision embeddings.
 These embeddings are processed by an adapter before being appended to the LLM's input.
 Typically, the LLM applies full attention to these visual tokens while using causal attention for the language tokens.
 This approach works because the model isn't generating the image tokens but using them to generate text.
 Models that perform autoregressive image generation are an exception to this pattern (it's rumored that GPT-4o uses this approach).
 [Chameleon](https://arxiv.org/abs/2405.09818) from Meta implements this.
 Currently, it is more popular to have separate models for image generation, so we'll focus more on images as inputs rather than outputs.

-{% include figure.liquid loading="eager" path="assets/img/blog/vlm/chameleon_architecture.png" alt="Chameleon architecture" class="img-fluid mx-auto d-block" width=700 caption="The Chameleon architecture requires quantizing image into discrete tokens using a VQ-VAE encoder, and then decoding the outputs.
+{% include figure.liquid loading="lazy" path="assets/img/blog/vlm/chameleon_architecture.png" alt="Chameleon architecture" class="img-fluid mx-auto d-block" width=700 caption="The Chameleon architecture requires quantizing image into discrete tokens using a VQ-VAE encoder, and then decoding the outputs.
 The model generates special start and end tokens around the images." source="https://arxiv.org/abs/2405.09818" %}

 Transformers have a quadratic computational complexity with respect to token length.
 Images introduce a large number of tokens, particularly at high resolutions, significantly increasing the computational demands on the LLM.
 When designing VLM architectures, token compression becomes essential.
 Several techniques exist to reduce the number of visual tokens that the language model must process.